(C) 2010-2014 G. Forrest Cook

 The Hammond AO-44 amplifier chassis can be found on eBay for reasonable prices.
 The Spartacus design is simple and clean.
 The wiring is a bit dense, but the amp is not overly difficult to assemble.
 The controls include the basic volume, bass and treble adjustments as well as a gain control.

-The gain control (adjustable negative feedback) is much more than a second volume control.
-It adjusts the the character of amplifier's sound from a compressed and tight jazz sound to a punchy and loud sound that is similar to the popular Fender 5E3 Tweed Deluxe amp.
+The gain control (adjustable negative feedback) is more than just a second volume control.
+It adjusts the the character of amplifier's sound from a compressed and tight jazz amp sound to a punchy and loud sound that is similar to the popular Fender 5E3 Tweed Deluxe amp.
 In other amps, adjustable gain controls are sometimes labeled "presence" or "loudness".

 This is a fairly high-level project.
 It takes advanced technician skills to deconstruct and reconstruct the ampifier circuitry.
 Also, there are plenty of lethal high voltages inside of this amp including 120 VAC and 315 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power cord should always be removed when working on the amp, the circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the amp.